Mitshah2406/PICT_CODESIMULATORS/README.md

 ## ```EcoSaathi``` - A Waste Management Project

+# Bin Fill Level Detection using Computer Vision

+The system is also capable of identifying whether a garbage bin is full or not.
+This information is gathered through IoT-based sensors installed in the bins.
+Once detected, the data is promptly transmitted to the authorities.
+With this real-time data, authorities can efficiently manage waste collection by dispatching trucks accordingly, optimizing their routes based on the status of the bins.

 # Route Optimization using Capacitated Vehicle Routing Problem

 Optimizing Garbage Collection Routes for the pickup trucks using Google Maps API, Capacitated Vehicle Routing Problem, Distance Matrix API, Directions API, Geocoding API